-General Data Acquisition with SpatialExplorer
+General Data Acquisition best Practices with SpatialExplorer

-Ensure that your rover is set to the correct profile if you have multiple (aerial, ground 30 deg mount, etc.) before the mission begins.
+Ensure that your rover is set to the correct profile if you have multiple Profiles (aerial, ground 30 deg mount, etc.) before the mission begins.

 2. Provide power to the Phoenix LiDAR system with either the UAV’s power or from a backup battery.
 We recommend using the UAV’s power as your main source and only temporarily using the battery power for “hot swapping” scenarios such as maintenance.